-If a student absence is anticipated, we recommend that the parents make an appointment with the Assistant Headmaster.
+If a student absence is anticipated, we recommend that the parents alert their child's teacher and the Attendance Clerk as soon as possible prior to the absence.
 Teachers may not always provide materials in advance.
-The student should notify his or her teachers to request assignments prior to the absence.
 In the event of an unplanned absence, students should make every effort to acquire their homework assignments.
 It is the responsibility of the student to make up all missed assignments after any absence, planned or unplanned.
 Each teacher will have an established make-up policy, including required deadlines, for missed work.